 What to pack?

 Comfy clothes and shoes to walk around and beachwear.
 That’s pretty much it.
 You don’t really need a lot of fancy stuff and heels down there although the Italian women dress up in the evenings.
 You can bring casual clothes and pimp with accessories.
 If you go in late Spring or Fall a light jacket or sweater is enough.
 It can be a bit windy on the coast and when you go for landscape photos, it might get a bit chilly for sunrise or sunset.
 I brought a light windbreaker with me and it was just perfect.

-And here are the promised 7 awesome photo spots in Puglia:
+These are 7 awesome photo spots in Puglia:

 1 – Monumento a Domenico Modugno

 The first three photo spots are located in Polignano a Mare, a small town south of Bari, about a 30 minutes drive.
 Right behind the beach of the town, you will find the Monument of Demonico Modugno.
 Walk down the stairs onto the rocks and you will have an amazing view on Polignano where you can capture stunning images for your travel photo gallery.
 The best time to go is in the morning for the sunset when the city slowly awakens and the lights go on.
 There are a few local fishermen, but hardly any tourists.
 You will have the platform for yourself and can look out for the best spot to capture the sunrise or in my case the cityscape.
 I brought my wide lens and the tripod with me.
 Later when it became quite bright I took a few shots using the ND filter.
 The first one below however is without.
 The second image below is a sunset capture from the same spot but to the other direction.
 Polignano a Mare belongs to the best places of Puglia to me.

 Where to stay?
 B&B Minerva* is a very good choice in Polignano a Mare.